 Students must arrive in school before the start of the first lesson.
-If they are late then they must Swipe in but also must register a reason with the Receptionist.
+If they are late then they must tap in AND register a reason with the Receptionist.
 Continued lateness will be dealt with by Tutors and Heads of House/Family.

 If a student is absent their parent/guardian must send an email to the school at email@example.com indicating the students’ full name and tutor group and a reason for absence.
 An absence must be accompanied by an email on the day.
 If there is an extended period of absence the parent/guardian should contact the tutor who will be able to co-ordinate requests for work.

 Absence during term-time for any other reason requires prior approval from the Principal.
 Parents are asked to write/email the Principal at least four days in advance if leave of absence is desired.